LostBeard/SpawnDev.BlazorJS/README.md

 Firefox WebWorkers note:
 Firefox does not support dynamic modules in workers, which originally made BlazorJS.WebWorkers fail in that browser.
-I wrote code that changes the scripts on the fly before they are loaded to workaround this limitation until Firefox finishes worker module intergration.
+I wrote code that changes the scripts on the fly before they are loaded to workaround this limitation until Firefox finishes worker module integration.

 https://bugzilla.mozilla.org/show_bug.cgi?id=1540913#c6
 https://bugzilla.mozilla.org/show_bug.cgi?id=1247687